What challenges do marketing research analysts face?

 Other Questions about Marketing Research Analyst

-What is the job outlook for marketing research analysts?
+What is the difference between primary and secondary research for marketing research analysts?